amartincolby/Rust-Quick-Guide/README.md

     _outside_ of the function.
 That is because what you passed into the function was a reference to the object or array, not the object or array itself.

-    The only major difference in Rust is an engineer can explicitly reference _any_ value, not just objects or arrays, by prepending an ampersand to the value name. */
+    The only major difference in Rust is that an engineer can explicitly reference _any_ value, not just objects or arrays, by prepending an ampersand to the value name.
+This is not a surprise to C or Go developers, so you can skip ahead. */

     let a_basic_number = 42; // type of i32
     let another_number = a_basic_number; // another i32
     let a_basic_reference = &a_basic_number; // type of &i32

     /* In the above, `a_basic_number` is a 32-bit integer.
-When referencing primitives, they are copied by default, so `another_number` is also a 32-bit integer.
+When aliasing primitives, they are copied by default, so `another_number` is also a 32-bit integer.
 But if an ampersand is prepended to the variable usage, it becomes a reference that holds no value, but instead points to the location of another value.
 The copy does not occur.

-    There is more to be said about references, since Rust's management of values is its party trick, but we will get to that in the section on ownership. */
+    This default copy behavior is only true for values that exist on the stack.
+    For heap-allocated values, such as vectors, copying must be explicitly performed.
+This should be familiar to JavaScript developers who have used libraries such as ImmutableJS to prevent sharing of arrays and objects.
+    Vectors will be covered later, but for now, just know that they are very similar to JavaScript arrays and they exist on the heap.
+If you did not already know, all values in JavaScript exist on the heap; there is no stack. */

+    let a_vector = vec![1, 2, 3, 5, 7];
+    let not_another_vector = a_vector;
+    // let still_not_another_vector = a_vector; // This fails

+    /* In the above, the identifier `not_another_vector` is not bound to a copy of `a_vector`, it has instead been bound to the reference that points to the value `[1, 2, 3, 5, 7]`.
+In Rust, this means that `a_vector` is no longer a valid identifier.
+This part is not familiar to JavaScript developers but is a key part of Rust's safety system, that is to say, "ownership."
+Ownership is Rust's party piece.
+Both it, and what happened above, will be discussed in a dedicated section. */

     /*** Pointers ***/